Accessible & Inclusive

-Our designs should have no needless parts or overwhelm the user with visual
+Our designs should have no needless parts or overwhelm the user with visual clutter.

-are looking for.
+for.
 We prioritize clarity of message over bold, experimental design.

 Our templates, patterns, and components should be unbreakable.
 On any given device or screen size, our designs should look like they were made for that context.
 Elements that are meant to be grouped together should stay grouped together.
 Elements should be sized appropriately for the context.
 For example, users should not be able to mis-tap on touch screen devices because elements are too small or grouped too closely together.